 Under Section 56, individuals are exempt from Income tax for gifts received on certain occasions, such as marriage.
 A gift from father to daughter for her marriage will be an exception.
 This is applicable only when the gift is in the name of the donee, who is either the bride or the groom; it would be taxable otherwise.

 A gift deed is a legal document that is used when one person wishes to transfer money or property to another.
 A gift from father to daughter can be made during his lifetime.
 The gift can be property or anything else.
-For this purpose, since the immovable property is being transferred, he will have to execute a gift deed in your favor.
+For this purpose, since the immovable property is being transferred, he will have to execute a gift deed in your favour.

-Essentials of a Gift from father to daughter
+Essentials of a Gift from Father to Daughter

 1) While drafting a deed of gift from father to daughter, the person must keep in mind that a gift is only considered valid if it is made voluntarily, without consideration.